When

 As a core part of its mission to educate artists, designers, architects, scholars, and leaders to make lasting contributions to a global society, RISD is committed to developing these ever-relevant off-campus global learning opportunities.
 These unique off-campus programs are designed to give you the opportunity to embed yourself in new cultural contexts, to learn from artists and designers in those countries and regions, and to develop your practice in environments beyond RISD’s Providence campus.

-In Wintersession 2023, RISD Global is offering 5 creative and culturally immersive art, design, and Liberal Arts courses in multiple locations, international and domestic.
+In Wintersession 2024, RISD Global is offered 3 creative and culturally immersive art, design, and Liberal Arts courses in multiple locations, international and domestic.

 This global travel course offers a unique opportunity to experience craft as practiced at the highest level on location in Jaipur, India, with its long tradition and rich diversity of artisan culture, and to explore how digital technologies which pervade contemporary art and design education can act in collaboration.